S. Korean envoy to travel to North for pre-summit talks

-SEOUL, South Korea (AP) — President Moon Jae-in will send an envoy to North Korea next week for talks on a nuclear standoff and to set up a summit planned for next month, his office said Friday.
+SEOUL, South Korea (AP) — South Korea’s president will send a special delegation to North Korea next week for talks on a nuclear standoff and to set up a summit planned for next month, his office said Friday.

-The trip on Wednesday comes amid growing worry over the slow pace of getting North Korea to end its nuclear program following President Donald Trump’s landmark Singapore summit with North Korean leader Kim Jong Un in June.
+The planned trip on Wednesday comes amid growing worry over the slow pace of getting North Korea to end its nuclear program following President Donald Trump’s Singapore summit with North Korean leader Kim Jong Un in June.
 Trump declared that summit a success and suggested the nuclear issue would be solved, but there has since been widespread doubt over Kim’s willingness to relinquish his nukes.
 Many analysts believe that Kim sees them as crucial for staying in power.

-Moon and Kim are set to meet next month in Pyongyang for their third summit.
+Kim and South Korean President Moon Jae-in are set to meet next month in Pyongyang for their third summit.
+Details for the summit, including exactly when it will happen, haven’t been disclosed.

-Details, including when, are still unclear.
-The South Korean president’s office said it also hadn’t been determined who the envoy traveling to Pyongyang next week will be.
+South Korea on Friday sent a message to Pyongyang proposing it send a special envoy and North Korea agreed, Moon’s office said in a statement.

 Most Read Nation & World Stories